flutter/website/get-started/codelab/index.md

 void main() => runApp(new MyApp());

 class MyApp extends StatelessWidget {
-  // This widget is the root of your application.
   @override
   Widget build(BuildContext context) {
-    // Use the WordPair class in english_words to generate
-    // a new word pairing.
     [[highlight]]final wordPair = new WordPair.random();[[/highlight]]
     return new MaterialApp(
       title: 'Welcome to Flutter',
       home: new Scaffold(